Miss Earth 2012: Miss Earth Official Swimsuit Competition

-Top 4

 Controversies

 Miss Earth Russia, Natalia Pereverzeva, has been heavily criticized for posing topless and for being the cover girl of the Russian Playboy's May 2011 issue (about six months before when she was crowned new Miss Earth Russia 2012).
 The 24 year old model and former finance specialist, then sporting a blonde hair, appeared to have her hands covering her private parts and did a double breast exposure.
 Pereverzeva kept mum about the topless photos when asked by media.

 She stated, "I don’t think that’s a good question for Miss Earth.
 Real beauty should be not only natural beauty but the beauty should come from the inside".
 Her fellow candidates have mixed reactions regarding the issue.

 However, the organizers of the Miss Earth contest came to the defense of the Russian beauty, saying Pereverzeva did not violate moral standards.

 They also said Pereverzeva's Playboy pictorial was not as daring as the Playboy spread of another European contest who was not allowed to participate in the pageant.

 "We cannot enforce our own cultural standards on candidates from other countries.
 Since Miss Earth is a global endeavor, Miss Russia was chosen through a legitimate official process in her country," Lorraine Schuck, Miss Earth executive vice president, said in a statement.

 Barely after a week, Miss Russia made the international headlines once again by provoking an outrage in her motherland by calling it "a beggar" and "my poor long-suffering country, mercilessly torn to pieces by greedy, dishonest, unbelieving people".
 The source of the outrage came from a response to a standard question about what made her proud of her country and what she could promote about it, asked of all contestants of Miss Earth which has been stated in the pageant's official website.

 Pereverzeva began by praising her country, saying it was, "a kind cow with very big eyes, funny horns and always chewing its mouth; oh, what sweet milk she gives!"

 But, veering off message, she added: "My Russia is a beggar.
 My Russia cannot help her elderly and orphans.
 From it, bleeding, like from a sinking ship, engineers, doctors, teachers are fleeing, because they have nothing to live on.
 My Russia – it is an endless Caucasian war."

 The stinging indictment, published in full on the pageant's website, caused a furore in Russia.